Menu

 • Length of therapy treatment/ Number of sessions- depends on the presenting problem.

-• Joseph is contracted as an in-network provider for Anthem Blue Cross and Anthem Blue Cross
+• Joseph is contracted as an in-network provider for Anthem Blue Cros, Anthem Blue Cross Medi-Cal, and as of 1/2024, most Medicare plans, however...

 • Preferred rates are offered for various insurance plans based on coverage.
-Please inquire for more specifics.
+Please inquire for more details.

 • Attendance: Cancellations are highly discouraged and may result in termination of treatment.